 WinPE-SRT-Package Windows Recovery Environment component WinPE-XML-Package Microsoft XML (MSMXL) Parser support

-- After the "mount" directory has been prepared (using peimg.exe with the /prep switch), you can create a WIM image for your ISO template directory
+After the "mount" directory has been prepared (using peimg.exe with the /prep switch), you can create a WIM image for your ISO template directory as follows:

 imagex/capture/boot/compressmax"C:WinPEmount""C:winpeisosourcesboot.wim" "mszCool PE"

 Next you need to create the ISO image that you can burn onto a CD using any tool you want (such as Nero):